 Institutionalization of an MFL involves embedding the entire structure within an institution and setting up standardized management procedures to maintain the MFL over the long-term.
-Institutionalization enables planning and the allocation of resources needed to implement activities in support of the MFL.
-It also makes the home institution accountable for how resources are spent and for continuing to deliver an MFL that meets the needs of the data consumers.
-The quote to the right highlights some of the negative aspects of not having an institutional home.
+Institutionalization enables planning and the allocation of resources to implement activities in support of the MFL.
+It also makes the home institution accountable for how resources are spent and for continuing to deliver an MFL that meets the needs of data consumers.
+Not having an institutional home presents many problems for an MFL, as seen in the quote below from a key informant.